Mr. T

 About Mr. T

-For planning a visit to Mr. T in Los Angeles, the most reliable details are practical ones: verified hours, a smart casual dress code, confirmed recognition from the LA Times 101 Best Restaurants list in 2024.
+For planning a visit to Mr. T in Los Angeles, the key details are practical ones: hours, a smart casual dress code, recognition from the LA Times 101 Best Restaurants list in 2024.
 The restaurant is open during the day every day, with dinner hours Tuesday through Saturday, making timing the main detail to check before choosing it for a meal.

 The reason to keep it on a shortlist is confidence.
-Mr. T was listed as LA Times 101 Best Restaurants #87 in 2024, which gives it a clear outside recognition point without needing to invent a specific menu, chef story, price point, or service format.
+Mr. T was listed as LA Times 101 Best Restaurants #87 in 2024, which gives it a clear outside recognition point.
 For a return visitor, the decision is mostly about whether its schedule fits: daytime hours from 9 AM–3 PM daily, plus evening hours Tuesday through Saturday.

 Use it when the schedule fits, not for an over-scripted plan

-With no verified tasting-menu format, named signature dishes, beverage program, or price range available here, the safest recommendation is to treat Mr. T as a flexible Los Angeles restaurant choice rather than a high-stakes meal built around a specific order.
-That is not a drawback; it simply means the decision should be based on the confirmed fundamentals rather than unverified details.
+Mr. T works best as a flexible Los Angeles restaurant choice rather than a high-stakes meal built around a specific order.
+The decision should be based on the fundamentals: schedule, dress code, outside recognition.

 Plan around the hours.
 Mr. T is open Monday and Sunday from 9 AM–3 PM; Tuesday through Thursday from 9 AM–3 PM and 5–9:30 PM; and Friday and Saturday from 9 AM–3 PM and 5–10 PM.
 The dress code is smart casual.
 For broader planning, the full Los Angeles restaurants guide and the Los Angeles bars guide are better tools if the night needs a tighter sequence.